 Similarly, investors in sports want to fully understand what they are investing in and who may ultimately benefit from the funds.
 This is especially important where investments are made in higher-risk markets or across whole sports where there may be a large number of benefiting parties.
 Cash leakage links to organized crime, sanctions exposure, or concerns about money laundering present both financial and reputational risks to an investment, and minimizing exposure to these risks is key.

-Reach out to our Sports Advisory team if you’re interested in finding out more about how we can support your business to reduce, manage, and mitigate political, reputational, and financial risks.
+if you’re interested in finding out more about how we can support your business to reduce, manage, and mitigate political, reputational, and financial risks.

 © Copyright 2022.
 The views expressed herein are those of the author(s) and not necessarily the views of Ankura Consulting Group, LLC., its management, its subsidiaries, its affiliates, or its other professionals.
 Ankura is not a law firm and cannot provide legal advice.